JiWoongCho1/CycleGAN_project01/README.md

 <A href = "https://arxiv.org/abs/1703.10593">  Paper Link, </A> <A href = "https://keepgoingrunner.tistory.com/42"> Paper Review</A>

-So i feel very impressive and do the work for my fun!!
+So i feel very impressive and do the work for my fun!!!

 Project object is that change the sex.